 For support in managing child protection issues and concerns, the following services are available (contact details are available under Agency Contacts):

-Education Regional Office staff have a responsibility to assist and support school principals and staff to implement the Child Protection policy.
+Regional Education Office staff have a responsibility to assist and support school principals and staff to implement the Child Protection policy.
 This may involve:

-School psychologists can also:
+School psychologists can:

 School nurses may:

 The squad directly investigates sexual abuse occurring within a family and sexual abuse of children under 13 years of age by a person outside the family and will organise medical examinations if necessary.
 In country areas, the CAS regional response teams are responsible for investigating offences against a child.
-Where an employee of the Department is suspected of a criminal offence against a child, CAS will liaise with the Standards and Integrity Directorate of the Department and advise the Corruption and Crime Commission of any investigations being conducted into a person employed by the Department.
+Where an employee of the Department is suspected of a criminal offence against a child, CAS will liaise with the Standards and Integrity Directorate and advise the Corruption and Crime Commission of any investigations being conducted into a person employed by the Department.